 When a student does not act in a respectful or responsible manner, it is necessary for the school to have consequences that will help that student re-establish positive behaviour.
 The goal of any intervention is to have a student return to the group strengthened by re-establishing positive behaviour and to be able to engage in purposeful learning.
-Wherever possible and appropriate, the focus of the consequence(s) will be restorative in nature in an effort to create a learning opportunity for the student.
-Where possible, students are encouraged to participate in the development of meaningful consequences for violations of the established code of conduct.
+The focus of the consequence(s) will be restorative in nature and will vary depending on the nature, frequency, and seriousness of the behaviour.
+Special considerations may apply to students with special needs if these students are unable to comply with a code of conduct due to an intellectual, physical, sensory, emotional or behavioural disability.
+Such instances will be handled on a case by case basis.